DA-Mike/Bar-Hopper/README.md

 This app utilizes the Yelp, Geoapify, and Leaflet APIs for finding bar locations, routing, and mapping.
 The frontend utilizes Flexboxgrid framework for element formatting.

-## There is a CORS issue with the Yelp API.
-The user must first go to https://cors-anywhere.herokuapp.com/corsdemo and click "Request temporary access to the demo server" in order for the API to work correctly.

 ## Live Site

 https://da-mike.github.io/Bar-Hopper/